rwilcox/my-learnings-docs/learning_helm.md

 Pipe character to send values into another function

-Can use "with" to drill into a nested values object without navigating the object graph every time in a certain scope (Pascal has a similar syntax feature)
+Can use `with` to drill into a nested values object without navigating the object graph every time in a certain scope (Pascal has a similar syntax feature)

 Variables are assigned by Pascal / Smalltalk assignment syntax